-Mission Statement: The mission of The Black Repertory Theatre of Kansas City is two-fold: first, to give voice to neglected and new works of the African-American experience in the American Theatre Cannon.
-Secondly, to engage youth of the urban core in the theatre arts and through mentorship, internship, and scholarship.
+Mission Statement: To shine a spotlight on the contributions and give voice to neglected and new works of the African-Americans in the American Theatre Cannon.
+To engage the youth of the urban core through Theatre Arts, Playwriting, Internship and Scholarship.

 Damron Russel Armstrong